mScule/stall/README.md

 ## Structrue

-Stall consists of *booter*, *funcs_parser*, and *vm* thats abilities of doing stuff can be extended by creating "sys apis".
+Stall consists of *booter*, *funcs_parser*, and *vm* thats abilities of doing stuff can be extended by creating "apis".

 ### Booter `boot`